 "Go-to" Meals - Key to Reducing Stress

 Having “go-to” meals are essential to reduce stress and feel confident about getting dinner on the table.
-“Go-to” meals are meals that you usually have the ingredients for and are easy and quick to cook.
+"Go-to" meals are meals that you usually have the ingredients for and are easy and quick to cook.
 So, if plans change or you know it’s a busy day, you can “go-to” one of these meals without stress and worry.
-Lately, tacos has been that for us.
+Lately, tacos have been that for us.
 I keep ground beef in the freezer and bags of Penzey’s Taco Seasoning on hand.
 I know I can get tacos on the table quickly, with a bagged salad or fruit and the whole family is happy.

 A New "Go-to" Meal

 My favorite “go-to” meal that we added to our list last year, is a Garlic Shrimp with Feta dish.
 This is adapted from a recipe that was in Real Simple many years ago.
-I keep frozen shrimp in my freezer, jarred roasted red peppers in my pantry, and feta cheese in my fridge so I can put together this easy, crowd pleaser anytime!
+I keep frozen shrimp in my freezer, jarred roasted red peppers in my pantry, and feta cheese in my fridge so I can put together this easy, crowd-pleaser anytime!
 It is excellent served with rice to soak up the garlicky broth and is wonderful the next day for lunch!
-I like adding fresh green beans to this dish that I buy trimmed and in a microwave safe bag from the store.
+I like adding fresh green beans to this dish that I buy trimmed and in a microwave-safe bag from the store.
 They cook for 3.5 minutes in the microwave and I add butter and dill to season.

 Check out our meal planning template found at the top of our website when you subscribe to our mailing list and try making your meal lists.
-What are your “go-to” meals that you like to have on hand that make you feel confident in the kitchen?
-Share then with us in the comments or on our social media accounts!Print
+What are your "go-to" meals that you like to have on hand that make you feel confident in the kitchen?
+Share them with us in the comments or on our social media accounts!Print

 Garlic Shrimp with Feta